Finding the shortest path from data to impact

 MIT Machine Intelligence for Manufacturing and Operations (MIMO) is a research and educational program created to increase industrial competitiveness by accelerating the deployment and understanding of machine intelligence in manufacturing and operations.

-Participate in the MIMO-McKinsey Study
+Now Live: Participate in the MIMO-McKinsey Study.

 This study aims to answer the question: What enables a company to successfully implement machine intelligence into their operations and become a leader in their industry?
-Participation in this study is free and will allow your company to accurately gauge how well you perform in specific KPIs based on your sector.
-Your company will receive a tailored implementation strategy playbook and access to an exclusive joint insights webinar at the conclusion of the study.

 MIT MIMO Symposium

 AI: Accelerate Impact